genetools package

 Figure size will grow beyond the figsize parameter setting, because the legend is pulled out of figure.
 So you must use fig.savefig('filename', bbox_inches='tight').
 This is provided automatically by genetools.plots.savefig(fig, 'filename').

-If using with scanpy, to get umap data from adata.obsm into adata.obs, try:
+If using with scanpy, to join umap data from adata.obsm with other plot data in adata.obs, try:

 data = adata.obs.assign(umap_1=adata.obsm["X_umap"][:, 0], umap_2=adata.obsm["X_umap"][:, 1])